 to record the electrical activity of your heart and monitor your heart during the

-vital signs (heart rate, blood pressure, breathing rate, and oxygen level).
+your vital signs (heart rate, blood pressure, breathing rate, and oxygen level).

 There may be several monitor screens showing your vital signs and the images of the

 catheter being moved through your body into your heart.

 You will likely be given a sedative in your IV before the test to help you relax.